Why choose China?

 To become a language assistant in China, you must:

-- have graduated from university with at least a bachelor’s degree and have your certificate by 14 August 2018
+- have graduated from university with at least a bachelor’s degree, and have your certificate by mid-August 2019.

 Applications from candidates who have a criminal record of any nature will not be considered by the Chinese Immigration Authorities.